AznIronMan/Limitless-OldVB/README.txt

 - fixed issue with music files not unlocking when previewing
 - added ability to rename, import, and delete custom files in menu
 - added MP3 image for custom music/sounds menus
+- added log file and logger module for troubleshooting exception errors
+- added ability to select custom tracks for intro, battle, victory, and defeat music
+- added checks for intro music changes
+- added checks if custom track is not available to default to built in tracks
+- fix some button highlighting errors

 [PREVIOUS UPDATES]